Energinet-DataHub/geh-core/source/Messaging/documents/documentation.md

 ```

 Regardless of whether a ServiceBusTrigger or the hosted service is used, the IIntegrationEventHandler implementation needs to be registered as a dependency using the code below.
-The descriptors are used to deserialize the event as well as filtering unwanted messages.

 ```csharp
 services.AddSubscriber<IntegrationEventHandler>(new[]